scottshuynh/hdlworkflow/README.md

 ```

 #### Notes
 + `hdlworkflow` will configure `Vivado` with [Artix-7](https://www.amd.com/en/products/adaptive-socs-and-fpgas/fpga/artix-7.html) as the default part number.
-Use `--part` and/or `--board` positional arguments to specify target hardware.
+Use `--part` and/or `--board` arguments to specify target hardware.
 + When running synthesis, the compile order file should contain all requisite files used to synthesise the design: a list of ordered source, vendor-specific files and constraint files.
 + When running synthesis, `Vivado` will default to use eight logical cores or half of the number of available logical cores, whichever is smaller.